glideapps/glide-data-grid/packages/core/API.md

 ## Theme

-The data grid uses the `Theme` provided by the styled-components `ThemeProvider`.
+The data grid uses the `Theme` provided to the DataEditer in the `theme` prop.
 This is used to style editors as well as the grid itself.
 The theme interface is flat.
 The data grid comes with a built in theme which it will use to fill in any missing values.

 | Property              | Type                | Description                                                                                       |
 | --------------------- | ------------------- | ------------------------------------------------------------------------------------------------- |